Released Chibok girls, a promise fulfilled by President Buhari: Niger CAN - Nigeria Today

 The 82 Chibok schoolgirls were released on May 5, 2017 by Boko Haram insurgents.

-The post Released Chibok girls, a promise fulfilled by President Buhari: Niger CAN appeared first on Vanguard News.
+The post Released Chibok girls, a promise fulfilled by President Buhari: Niger CAN appeared first on BusinessDay : News you can trust.

 Do you something awesome to share with the world?
 Click here to share